Television House: St Catherine's House

-In the 1967 ITV contract round the ITA awarded the London weekday contract to a joint company formed from ABC Weekend TV and Rediffusion Television, Thames Television.
+In the 1967 ITV contract round, the ITA awarded the London weekday contract to a joint company formed from ABC Weekend TV and Rediffusion Television, Thames Television.
 This new company had a surplus number of studios in London.
 The Wembley studios were therefore sold to the then-new London Weekend Television.
 Thames, controlled by the former ABC, decided that a brand new studio complex, equipped from the start for colour broadcasting and located out of the center of London would be more appropriate.

 Thames used Television House as its headquarters whilst the building of the new Thames Television House in Euston took place.

-When Television House was vacated in the early 1970s, it was again occupied by the government, this time by the General Register Office, where it housed the birth, marriage and death certificates of the English and Welsh populations.
-The building was renamed St Catherine's House.
+When Television House was vacated in 1970, the building was again occupied by the government, this time by the General Register Office for England and Wales (previously based in Somerset House).
+It was renamed St Catherine's House, and was used to house the birth, marriage and death certificates of the English and Welsh populations.
+In 1997, the building was vacated by the General Register Office (now the Office of Population Censuses and Surveys), which moved to Southport in Merseyside.

-In the 1990s, the building was vacated by the General Register Office, which by then had become the Office of Population Censuses and Surveys, which moved to Southport in Merseyside, and, after extensive refurbishment, it became the UK headquarters of ExxonMobil.
+After extensive refurbishment, the building became the UK headquarters of ExxonMobil.